kube-cicd/pipelines-feedback-core/pkgs/config/USAGE.md

 `PFConfig` gives an incredible elasticity, `jobDiscovery` lets you define optionally settings per Pipeline or a group of Pipelines.

 Every `PFConfig` is merged with each other.
-The order is difficult to tell.
-Less important is the globally defined configuration by `local` adapter.
+The order is difficult to tell, when the prority is not defined explicitly.

+Ordering rules:
+- PFConfig with a higher `priorityWeight` will cover values of other `PFConfig` entities with lower `priorityWeight`
+- Global configuration (refered as `local`) has always lower priority than `PFConfig`

 ```yaml
 ---